 How To Plant a Peach Seed and Grow a Peach Tree

-Deciding to grow a peach tree in your home orchard is a surprisingly fun experiment in plant heredity along with a satisfying gardening experience.
+Deciding to grow a peach tree in your home orchard is a surprisingly fun experiment in plant heredity and a satisfying gardening experience.
 It’s a feat that will take some perseverance and a little luck.

 Professional fruit growers use plant grafting to ensure their peaches are true to the peach variety they desire.
-By planting your own tree from seed, you can enjoy the thrill of victorious peachy discovery, with any luck your peach pits will provide you with fresh, juicy peaches for many years.
+By planting your own tree from seed, you can enjoy the thrill of victorious peachy discovery.
+With any luck, your peach pits will provide fresh, juicy peaches for many years.

 Below are two different ways to prepare the seed inside your peaches and get your germination off to a great start.
 It is an essential part of learning how to plant a peach seed!

-Alternatively, you can gently remove the peach seed from its outer protective layer (the pit) to encourage faster germination down the line.
+Alternatively, you can gently remove the peach seed from its outer protective layer (the pit) to encourage faster germination.
 With a nutcracker or a hammer, carefully crack away the rough outer coating, taking care not to damage the inner kernel.

 You might be wondering: why plant it right before the winter?
-That’s because peach seeds need what’s called a “cold treatment” before germination!
+That’s because peach seeds need a “cold treatment” before germination!

-In general, since germination is not a guarantee, it is good practice to germinate and plant several peach pits.
+Since germination is not guaranteed, it is good practice to germinate and plant several peach pits.
 If all goes well, you could have an orchard’s worth of sprouts to plant in the garden.
 And if you successfully germinate more than you need, they make excellent gifts.

 Transplanting your peach tree is a satisfying chore; you have learned how to plant a peach seed from scratch, and it is time to showcase your hard work.
 Transplant your peach tree in-ground in a location that receives full sun and is somewhat sheltered from the wind.

-If there is enough light and the soil drains well, after learning how to plant a peach seed you will realize that peach trees thrive with minimal, but focused, gardening care.
+If there is enough light and the soil drains well, you will realize that peach trees thrive with minimal but focused gardening care after learning how to plant a peach seed.
 Dig a deep hole to ensure you don’t bend or damage the roots when transplanting your tree.
 Keep the tree’s roots moist but not too wet during the first year.